Mum & Dad: Plot

 At breakfast, the family are watching pornography.
 Lena makes an escape attempt but Dad grabs her and Elbie drags her back to the table.

 Birdie takes Lena through her chores.
 Back in her room, Lena attempts to escape, but hears Dad watching her through the keyhole.
 Over the following days Lena is repeatedly humiliated for no particular reason.
 Lena finds and hides a mobile phone but is quickly caught and put on heavier sedation as a consequence.
-A few days later Lena catches the attention of a man outside but is seen by Dad, who drags her into his torture room, puts her in a suitcase and orders Elbie to hit it with a hammer.
+A few days later, Lena catches the attention of a man outside but is seen by Dad, who drags her into his torture room, puts her in a suitcase and orders Elbie to hit it with a hammer.

 Meanwhile, the man from outside enters the house but Mum and Birdie see him.
 They then suffocate him with bubble wrap.
-The family then dismember the man and make Lena kiss his severed head.
+The family then dismember the man and make a horrified Lena kiss his severed head.
 They then proceed to cook the man's appendages as sausages and eat them.
 As further punishment Lena spends that night tied to the kitchen radiator.

 The following night Lena manages to break free from the restraints of her bedroom while the family is sleeping.
 She makes her way to the torture room and finds a staircase up to an attic, where she finds a mentally ill girl in a bed.
 The girl begins to struggle, so Lena leaves.
-In another room she finds a man who is being restrained, he too begins to struggle, almost getting her caught but calms him down and finds a weapon.
+In another room, she finds a man who is being restrained, he too begins to struggle, almost getting her caught but calms him down and finds a weapon.